WTIGER001/sfcmap/README.md

 I can see content for a map just for a single game or something...

-User Grid: Columns with auto and 1fr
+Grid for sizing tabs: Columns with auto and 1fr
+Fix coordinates
+Allow points to be added to line